isaacvock/EZbakR/README.md

 6. [Dynamical systems modeling](https://isaacvock.github.io/EZbakR/articles/EZDynamics.html).
 For analyses of subcellular fractionation and/or pre-mRNA processing dynamics.
 This is done with EZbakR's [`EZDynamics()`](https://isaacvock.github.io/EZbakR/reference/EZDynamics.html) function.
 7. [Navigating EZbakR output](https://isaacvock.github.io/EZbakR/articles/EZget.html).
 Conveniently fetching data from EZbakR analyses.
 This is done with the EZbakR's [`EZget()`](https://isaacvock.github.io/EZbakR/reference/EZget.html) function.

-Other implemented functionality that will have vignettes in the future includes:
+Other implemented functionality that may be of interest includes:

 1. Providing fractions or kinetic parameter estimates as input.
 The former works similarly to how it did in bakR, and is implemented via the [`EZbakRFractions()`](https://isaacvock.github.io/EZbakR/reference/EZbakRFractions.html) function.
 THe latter is unique to EZbakR and is implemented via the [`EZbakRKinetics()`](https://isaacvock.github.io/EZbakR/reference/EZbakRKinetics.html) function.
 2. Simulating NR-seq data.
 There are a number of simulation functions implemented in EZbakR. [`EZSimulate()`](https://isaacvock.github.io/EZbakR/reference/EZSimulate.html) is a convenient wrapper to several of these.